- Instructors shall assess the scholastic achievements of their students. (revised 5/12/17)

 b) The instructor uses at least three criterion-referenced assessments in the course.
 In addition, assessment through multiple choice quizzes or exams cannot count for more than 45% of the final grade.

 c) An instructor seeking an exemption from the mandatory mean must be able to justify each rubric and each of the descriptions of levels of performance.
 This justification must point to specific data, most often drawn from past grading experiences compliant with the mandatory mean.

 If all three bodies approve the petition for an exemption from the mandatory mean, the exemption is valid beginning in the following semester.

-This foregoing process for exemptions from the mean (V.B.4) shall be reviewed by the Curriculum Committee and the Assessment Committee Fall 2020, with results reported to the faculty during the academic year of 2020-2021. (revised 5/12/2017)
+This foregoing process for exemptions from the mean (V.B.4) shall be reviewed by the Curriculum Committee and the Assessment Committee Fall 2022, with results reported to the faculty during the academic year of 2022-2023.
+(Revised 5/12/2017)

-5. The registrar shall distribute the total mean GPA of each class with enrollment of 29 or less to the professor teaching the class by the last day of final exams.
+- The registrar shall distribute the total mean GPA of each class to the professor teaching the class by the last day of final exams.

-7. Enforcement Mechanism.
-If a professor turns in non-complying grades, the grades are to be returned to the professor.
+- Enforcement Mechanism.
+If a professor turns in non-complying grades, the grades are returned to the professor.
 The professor must then re-curve the class.
 If the professor chooses not to comply, the Associate Dean for Academic Affairs shall act in his or her discretion to bring the grades into compliance, such as by setting the curve based on the professor’s raw scores.

 a) A short description of the law school grading system and curve shall be conspicuously placed on the back of all official transcripts.
 (Revised 9/12/2011) The full grading system shall be available on the website.
 A link to that location shall be included in the transcript notation.